History & Mission

-E. Bronson Ingram, chairman of the Vanderbilt University Board of Trust from 1991 until his death in 1995, conceived of the Ingram Scholarship Program in 1993 as a way to encourage Vanderbilt students to combine a professional career with a commitment to community service.
-Mr. Ingram's own life exemplified volunteerism and an untiring commitment to mobilizing the resources of the business community to assist nonprofit community groups.
-The Ingram Scholarship Program is a natural development for Vanderbilt because of its longstanding and expanding commitment to community outreach and service.
+E. Bronson Ingram, chairman of the Vanderbilt University Board of Trust from 1991 until his death in 1995, conceived of the Ingram Scholars Program in 1993 as a way to encourage Vanderbilt students to combine a professional career with a commitment to community service.
+Mr. Ingram's own life exemplified volunteerism and an untiring commitment to mobilizing the resources of the business community to assist non-profit community groups.
+The Ingram Scholars Program is a natural development for Vanderbilt because of its longstanding and ever-expanding institutional commitment to community outreach and service.

-Among the largest gifts to the University was the multimillion-dollar gift to endow the Ingram Scholarship Program, awarded each year to undergraduates who volunteer time while at Vanderbilt and demonstrate a commitment to combine a career in business or a business-related field with community service.
-The Ingram Scholarship Program began in 1994 when four undergraduates and two incoming freshmen were awarded scholarships.
+Among the largest gifts to the University was the multimillion-dollar gift to endow the Ingram Scholars Program, awarded each year to undergraduates who volunteer time while at Vanderbilt and demonstrate a commitment to combine a career in business or a business-related field with community service.
+The Ingram Scholars Program began in 1994 when four undergraduates and two incoming freshmen were awarded scholarships.

-- To maximize opportunities that prepare Scholars for business and professional careers and a commitment to seeking solutions to critical social problems
+- To maximize opportunities that prepare Scholars for professional careers involving a commitment to solving critical social problems

-- To strengthen the connections between learning and service
+- To strengthen the connections between academic learning and engaged service

-- To foster a sense of community among the Scholars, alumni, and those working with the program
+- To foster a strong sense of community among the Ingram Scholars, alumni, and our key partners

-Ingram Scholars receive full-tuition support each year plus stipends for special summer service projects.
-Vanderbilt will provide additional need-based financial aid to those Ingram Scholarship recipients whose demonstrated financial need exceeds the amount of full tuition.
-Scholarships are renewable annually through the senior year contingent on the maintenance of a 3.0 minimum GPA and fulfillment of service-related requirements.
-Throughout their years as an Ingram Scholar, students are required to maintain a twenty-hour monthly service commitment and to complete at least one, but no more than two, summer service projects.
-Summer support is also available for students to work closely with a faculty member on a research/service project.
-Ingram Scholars meet weekly in large and small groups to discuss individual and collective progress, and to reflect on the personal meaning and societal implications of service.
-The Ingram Scholarship Program is coordinated by a faculty director who oversees scholar activities associated with the program.
+Ingram Scholars receive full-tuition support and housing benefits each year, in addition to a stipend for one immersive service experience to be completed between the Scholar's sophomore and junior years.
+Vanderbilt will provide additional need-based financial aid to those Ingram Scholars whose demonstrated financial need exceeds the amount of full tuition plus housing.
+Scholarships are renewable annually up to eight semesters, contingent on the maintenance of a 3.0 minimum GPA and the fulfillment of monthly service requirements.
+Ingram Scholars meet weekly in both large and small groups to discuss individual and collective progress, and to reflect on the personal meaning and societal implications of service and civic engagement.
+The Ingram Scholar Program is coordinated by a faculty director who oversees Scholar activities associated with the program.